PAPISOP/Bedrock-Tweaks-Addons/README.md

 # License

-Currently, this project is unlicensed.
+Currently, this project has no license.
 This project will fall under Bedrock Tweaks' license after I pushed these addons to Bedrock Tweaks.

 # Credits